VirgilSecurity/demo-nexmo-chat-android/README.md

 val encryptedText = secureSession.encrypt(text);
 ```

-#### Send message to conversation
+#### Send a message to the conversation

-You can't decrypt the message which was encrypted by yourself.
-Thus, you should store original message text locally.
-Use encrypted text hash code to identify outcome message.
+You can't decrypt the message which was encrypted by you.
+Thus, you should store the original message text locally.
+Use an encrypted text hash code to identify outcome message.

 ```kotlin
 mConversation?.sendText(encryptedMessage,